 White Sox Press Release

-He entered the season rated by Baseball America as the No. 7 Prospect in the White Sox organization.
-Rienzo, who will wear uniform No. 64, was originally signed by Chicago as a free agent on November 17, 2011.
+Petricka, who has no major-league experience, entered the season rated by Baseball America as the No. 16 prospect in the White Sox organization.
+He will wear uniform No. 68.

 The Northfield, Minn. native is 22-21 with a 3.98 ERA (156 ER/352.2 IP) and 316 strikeouts in 100 career games (60 starts) over four seasons in the White Sox system.
 He was originally selected in the second round of the 2010 First-Year Player Draft.

 Troncoso, 30, is 1-4 with a 5.25 ERA (14 ER/24.0 IP), one hold and 16 strikeouts in 25 relief appearances with the White Sox this season.